edpvisionaire/test/README.md

 service install
 ```
 - Open **window services** and find **wildfly** from the list of service, change it property to automatically start.

+Note: you may find a pdf format of this readme file in instructions folder of this repository
+###